Ty Blach

-Tyson Michael Blach (/ˈblɑːk/ BLAHK-'; born October 20, 1990) is an American professional baseball pitcher in the Colorado Rockies organization.
-He has previously played in MLB for the San Francisco Giants, Baltimore Orioles and Colorado Rockies.
+Tyson Michael Blach (/ˈblɑːk/ BLAHK-'; born October 20, 1990) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants, Baltimore Orioles, and Colorado Rockies.

 Career

 Amateur career

 Blach played baseball and tennis for Regis Jesuit High School in Aurora, Colorado.
 He then attended Creighton University, where he played college baseball for the Creighton Bluejays.